 To Marinate Chicken

-- In a bowl, place the chicken, Kashmiri chili, coriander powder, turmeric powder, and salt.
-Mix well.
-Close and let it rest for at least 15 minutes
+- Combine chicken with Kashmiri chili, coriander powder, turmeric powder, and salt in a bowl.
+Mix thoroughly and let it marinate for at least 15 minutes.

 To Prepare Chicken Masala

-- In a pan over medium heat, pour oil and add the cinnamon, bay leaves, cardamom, and fennel seeds.
-Sauté until they become aromatic.
-Then add the onion and sauté until it becomes soft
+- In a pan over medium heat, pour oil.
+Add cinnamon, bay leaves, cardamom, and fennel seeds.
+Sauté until aromatic to release their flavors, then add onion, sautéing until it becomes soft.

-- Now, add the ginger-garlic paste, Kashmiri chili powder, coriander powder, turmeric powder, garam masala powder, and salt.
-Sauté until they become aromatic
+- Stir in ginger-garlic paste, Kashmiri chili powder, coriander powder, turmeric powder, garam masala powder, and salt.
+Sauté until fragrant, ensuring the spices are well-cooked to enhance their flavors.

-- Once done, switch the heat to high and stir until the mixture reaches your desired masala consistency.
-Finally, garnish with curry leaves and remove the Chicken Masala from the heat
+- Finally, switch the heat to high and stir until the mixture reaches your desired masala consistency.
+Garnish with curry leaves, which adds a burst of flavor and freshness.
+Remove the Chicken Masala from the heat and it's ready to serve.

 To Serve